 WELCOME TO THE CITY OF UMHLATHUZE!
 THE SIZZLE CITY

 The City of uMhlathuze (KZ 282) is situated on the north-east coast of the province of KwaZulu-Natal, about 180 kilometres north-east of Durban.
-The City of uMhlathuze comprises of the central business districts of Richards Bay, eMpangeni, Heatonville and Buchanana.
+The City of uMhlathuze comprises of the central business districts of Richards Bay, eMpangeni, Heatonville and Buchanana in Ntambanana.

-The City further comprises the townships of eSikhaleni, eNseleni, Ngwelezana, Felixton, Mandlanzini, uMzingazi, and rural areas which are under traditional authorities, of KwaDube (Inkosi Dube), KwaDlangezwa (Inkosi Mkhwanazi)), KwaBhejane (Inkosi Khoza)), KwaMadlebe, Bingoma (Inkosi Zungu), Buchanana (Inkosi Mthiyane and Inkosi Biyela), Obizo (Inkosi Cebekhulu), Somopho (Inkosi Mthembu in Macekane), Luwamba (Inkosi Biyela), and Fatima.
-The City of uMhlathuze is also luxurious urban residential setting, i.e. Mereensee, Birdwood, Aquadene and Arboretum in Richards Bay and Hillview, Kidare, Nyala Park, Grantum Park, Panorama and Richem.
+The City further comprises of the townships of eSikhaleni, eNseleni, Ngwelezana, Felixton, Mandlanzini, uMzingazi, and rural areas which are under traditional authorities, of KwaDube (Inkosi Dube), KwaDlangezwa (Inkosi Mkhwanazi), KwaBhejane (Inkosi Khoza), KwaMadlebe, (Inkosi Zungu), Buchanana (Inkosi Mthiyane and Inkosi Biyela), Obizo (Inkosi Cebekhulu), Somopho (Inkosi Mthembu in Macekane), Luwamba and Fatima (Inkosi Biyela).

 The 34 wards City of uMhlathuze is also home to the deepest Harbour in the continent and vast land for heavy duty industries.
-The likes of Richards Bay Minerals (RBM) Foskor, South 32/ BHP Billiton and many others are situated in the City of uMhlathuze.
-A vast track of serviced land under the auspices of the Richards Bay Industrial Development Zone (RBIDZ) is set aside for foreign direct investors.
+The likes of Richards Bay Minerals (RBM) Foskor, South 32/ BHP Billiton and many others are situated and effectively operate within the City of uMhlathuze.
+A vast track of serviced land under the auspices of the Richards Bay Industrial Development Zone (RBIDZ) is set aside for foreign direct investments.

-Apart from the areas of natural significance, large tracts of land are under commercial agricultural production.
+Apart from the areas of natural significance, there is a large tracts of land under commercial agricultural production.